iCyuba/Pong/dotnet/README.md

   - `GameFake` is used for the main menu screen.
 Key presses are ignored and the paddles move on their own

 - Ball

   - `Ball` is the abstract base class for them
   - `BallServer` is used for local games.
 It has bounce and game logic.
 Used by `GameServer` and `GameFake`
   - `BallClient` is used for online games.
 It uses data from the server to move.
 Used by `GameClient`

+- Paddle

+  - `Paddle` is the abstract base class for them
+  - `PaddleServer` is used for local games.
+It has bounce and game logic.
+Used by `GameServer` and `GameFake`.
+It also has the bot logic
+  - `PaddleClient` is used for online games.
+This is also an abstract base class.
+  - `PaddleClientLocal` this is the paddle on the left side of the screen.
+Used by `GameClient`.
+It sends updates about position and velocity to the server
+  - `PaddleClientRemote` this is the right one.
+It listens for the move updates from the server and moves accordingly.
+Used by `GameClient`

+- GameWindow

+  - Look, I'm sure you get the gist of it by now
+  - Re-read the text above if you don't...